Banner Banner

 Conclusion

 Although deep learning models trained on larger cohorts show improved robustness and generalizability in predicting oncogenic mutations, they cannot replace comprehensive molecular profiling.
-However, they can significantly aid clinical trials and the study of genotype-phenotype relationships.
+However, they may support patient pre-selection for clinical trials and deepen the insight in genotype-phenotype relationships.